salohnana2018/Data-Science-Campus-Capstone-Project/README.md

 3. Open the part-one Jupyter notebook for data preprocessing and exploratory data analysis

 4. Open the part-two Jupyter notebook for machine-learning model training and evaluations

+For the first notebook, to see the plotly graphs offline, you have to run this code:

+``import plotly.offline as pyo import plotly.graph_objs as go
+# Set notebook mode to work in offline
+pyo.init_notebook_mode()``

 <p align="right">(<a href="#readme-top">back to top</a>)</p>